 Cartels and bidding rings are often facilitated by intermediaries, who recommend prices/bids to firms and can impose penalties (such as reverting to competitive behavior in future interactions) if these recommendations are not followed.
-Motivated by such cases, we study correlated equilibria in first-price auctions with complete information, where bidders who disobey their recommendations are penalized.
+Motivated by such cases, we study correlated equilibria in first-price procurement auctions with complete information, where bidders who disobey their recommendations are penalized.
 Cartel-optimal profit is greater when more information about submitted bids is disclosed at auction and when the maximum penalty is larger.
 When only the winner's identity is disclosed (or the winner's identity and bid), cartels do not benefit from mediation.
 Our main result characterizes the cartel-optimal equilibrium with two symmetric bidders when both bids are disclosed.
-When the maximum penalty is not too small, the optimal bid distribution is atomless on a connected subset of \mathbb{R}^2 , and is characterized by a double-continuum of binding downward incentive constraints.
-The optimal equilibrium displays tied bids and high winning bids with positive probability, even when the maximum penalty is very small.
+The optimal equilibrium involves extensive randomization and displays tied bids and high winning bids with positive probability, even when the maximum penalty is very small.
 The stationary mediation schemes we consider are always more profitable for the cartel than bid rotation.

-Keywords: collusion, bidding rings, mediation, correlated equilibrium, bid rotation JEL codes: C73, D44, L13
+Keywords: collusion, bidding rings, mediation, correlated equilibrium, bid rotation

+JEL codes: C73, D44, L13

-^{}For helpful comments, we thank John Asker, Ben Brooks, Roberto Corrao, Emir Kamenica, Leslie Marx, Stephen Morris, Aroon Narayanan, three anonymous referees, and participants in several seminars.
+\For helpful comments, we thank John Asker, Ben Brooks, Roberto Corrao, Emir Kamenica, Leslie Marx, Stephen Morris, Aroon Narayanan, three anonymous referees, and participants in several seminars.
+Ortner acknowledges funding from the Center for Innovation in Social Science at Boston University.